 - The name and address of any colleges you have attended.

-- Don t forget, if you need to apply for financial aid, you ll need to do so as early as possible at www.FAFSA.ed.gov.
+- Don't forget, if you need to apply for financial aid, you'll need to fill out your FAFSA as early as possible.

 What happens after I apply?